 Wilmington in Los Angeles County, California — The American West (Pacific Coastal)

 Location.
-33° 47.067′ N, 118° 15.447′ W. Marker is in Wilmington, California, in Los Angeles County.
-Marker can be reached from Cary Avenue north of East Opp Street, on the left when traveling north.
-Click for map.
-Marker is located below the porch on the east (Cary Avenue) side of the Drum Barracks Museum whose main entrance is off North Banning Boulevard.
-Marker is at or near this postal address: 1052 North Banning Boulevard, Wilmington CA 90744, United States of America.
+33° 47.473′ N, 118° 15.505′ W. Marker is in Wilmington, California, in Los Angeles County.
+Marker can be reached from the intersection of East M Street and Banning Boulevard.
+Touch for map.
+Marker is at or near this postal address: 401 E M St, Wilmington CA 90744, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Officers' Quarters, Drum Barracks, 1862-1868 (approx. half a mile away); Drum Barracks (approx. half a mile away); Robert A. Cinader (approx. 2.6 miles away); S.S.
 Catalina (was approx. 3.1 miles away but has been reported permanently removed. ); S.S.
 Lane Victory (approx. 3.1 miles away); Brian "Cody" Prosser (approx. 3.2 miles away); Edward A. DeVore, Jr. (approx. 3.3 miles away); Bembridge House (approx. 3.4 miles away).
 Touch for a list and map of all markers in Wilmington.

 More about this marker.
 The marker is behind the house, facing Pacific Coast Highway.

 Regarding Banning Residence Museum.
 This location